kaungyeehein/KoK-s-Note/K-Note/Cloud/PCA.md

     - Durability: Data protection, RTO (recovery time objective) and RPO (recovery point objective)
     - Availability: Uptime, Health checks, zones or regions
     - Scalability: Handle increased load, autoscaling, managed instance group, metrics (CPU, Request per second), scale in (remove instances) or scale out (add instances)
+- Network Topology
+    - Mirrored pattern (Replicates environment)
+        - Disaster recovery (DR)
+        - Hybrid network (testing and production workload can't communicate)
+        - Development and testing workload in one environment
+        - Staging and production workload in another
+        - Manage and deploy on all environments
+    - Meshed pattern (Connect all)
+        - Hybrid network (can communicate with each other)
+        - Tiered hypride, partitioned multicloud, bursting architectures
+    - Gated patterns
+        - Gated egress (Cloud for accept API private and request to On-premise)
+        - Gated ingress (Request from On-premise and Cloud for service API private)
+        - Gated egress and gated ingress (Both)
+    - Handover pattern (Cloud for Storage)
+        - Analytics hybride multicloud architecture pattern
+        - Streaming or Batch
 - DR Patterns
     - Hot with a low RTO (active, active architecture)
     - Warm with a high RTO (active, standby architecture)